Charity caring for young ringed seal found off Aberdeen coast, despite normally being found in arctic waters

 Firstly, he was mistaken for a common seal pup, and it was only when he arrived at the Society’s National Wildlife Rescue Centre that he was identified as a ringed seal, a species that is a great deal rarer in Scottish waters.

-Ringed seal’s are normally found in arctic waters, and although are known to venture south, there has been under 30 sightings of them in the UK in the last century.
+Ringed seal’s are normally found in arctic waters, and although are known to venture south, there has been fewer than 30 sightings of them in the UK in the last century.

-Sian Belcher, wildlife assistant said: “We were very surprised to have a ringed seal arrive in our care as they are found in arctic waters and can venture as far south as Greenland or Norway so it’s very unusual that he was found in the Aberdeen area.
+Sian Belcher, SSPCA wildlife assistant, said: “We were very surprised to have a ringed seal arrive in our care as they are found in arctic waters and can venture as far south as Greenland or Norway so it’s very unusual that he was found in the Aberdeen area.

 “As he is so young, probably only around six to eight weeks old, we think his mum may have been searching for food and it brought her to the north of Scotland.
 She must have then given birth to this wee pup who has now found himself in our care.